 I created Out of The Shadows where I deliver presentations and motivational talks that include real life case studies around gangs and CSE.
 I deliver workshops to Practitioners, young people, and parents/careers to ensure that my knowledge and skill set is spread to those who want or need it.
 I still work on the frontline with children and young people that are being affected directly by gangs and exploitation through mentoring and interventions.
 I am also the author for online CPD programme for understanding street gangs.

 Anne grew up in South East London.
 She worked in Practice Management across businesses for many years.
 Her move to East Kent 14 years ago involved a significant change of career where she found herself drawn towards working and supporting vulnerable children and young people and their families.
 She trained in Restorative Practice in early 2016 and supported Margate Police’s weekly Restorative Clinics for a number of years.

 She developed a Family Liaison role across the Thanet Pupil Referral Units, and worked closely and proactively with some of the most challenging students and families.
-Within Out of the Shadows she is delivering presentations and bespoke workshops to professionals and students to encourage a wider understanding and knowledge of the ‘less understood’ issues young people are facing.
+Within Out of the Shadows she is delivering presentations and bespoke workshops to professionals and students encouraging a wider understanding and knowledge of the ‘less understood’ issues young people are facing.